mjordan/islandora_fetch_bags/README.md

 When the script finishes, your Bags will be saved in the directory specified in your `output_dir` .ini value.

+## Solr queries

+The `[objects] solr_query` setting can take any Solr query that is compatible with Islandora REST's `solr` endpoint (which is pretty much any Solr query).
+Queries should:

+* specify the `fl=PID` parameter, since they only need to return a list of PIDs
+* have a `rows` paramter with a very high value, such as 1000000, to ensure that your query returns all the PIDs that it finds (Solr's default is 10 rows)
+* have any [special characters](http://lucene.apache.org/core/4_5_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html?is-external=true#Escaping_Special_Characters) escaped with a backslash.
+* be URL encoded.

+Some useful queries include:

+* `PID:foo\:*?fl=PID&rows=1000000`
+  * Retrieves all objects with a namespace of "foo"
+* `RELS_EXT_isMemberOfCollection_uri_ms:info\:fedora/islandora\:sp_basic_image_collection`
+  * Retrieves all objects that are members of the islandora:sp_basic_image_collection
+* `fgs_lastModifiedDate_dt:[2017-07-21T00:00:00.000Z TO *]`
+  * Retrieves all objects modified since 2017-07-12 UTC.

 ## Plugins

 If you want to customize your Bags beyond what the options in the .ini file allow, you can use plugins.
 A plugin is a simple PHP class file.
-The abstract class plus two examples are in the `src/plugins` directory.
+The abstract class plus two example plugins are available in the `src/plugins` directory.

 Once you have written a plugin, do the following to use it: